lohedges/vmmc/README.md

 the cell lists will be updated twice if a move is rejected.

 ## Tips
-LibVMMC currently assumes that the simulation box is periodic in all dimensions.
+* LibVMMC currently assumes that the simulation box is periodic in all dimensions.
 To impose non-periodic boundaries simply check whether the move leads to a particle being displaced by more than half the box width along the restricted dimension and return an appropriately large energy so that the move will be rejected.
+* It is not a requirement that all particles in the simulation box be of the same type.
+Make use of the particle indices that are passed to callback functions in order to distinguish different species.